Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 Abnormal course condition no play zone – white or blue stakes with green tops.

 Environmentally sensitive areas may be physically protected to deter players from entering the area (for example, by a fence, warning signs and the like).
-The Committee could specify in a Code of Conduct a penalty for a player who enters such an area to retrieve a ball or for other reasons.
+The Committee could specify in a Code of Conduct what the penalty is for a player who enters such an area to retrieve a ball or for other reasons.

 Integral objects are artificial objects from which free relief is not available.
 Examples of objects that the Committee can choose to designate as integral objects include: